discretize/discretize-guides/guides/fractal-basics/index.md

 | <Item id="71659"/> | <Attribute name="Precision"/> | 243 <Attribute name="Precision"/> = 11.57% <Attribute name="Critical Chance"/> |
 | <Item id="76150"/> | <Attribute name="Toughness"/> | 243 <Attribute name="Toughness"/> |
 | <Item id="75427"/> | <Attribute name="Concentration"/> | 243 <Attribute name="Concentration"/> = 16.2% <Attribute name="Boon Duration"/> |

 ---

+## Acquiring gear to counter <Effect name="Agony"/>
+For beginners it is recommended to socket only <Item id="49432"/> in infusion slots of ascended gear since they are the most efficient ones to use and the [builds](/builds) on this website are optimized for having all 18 infusion slots occupied with <Item id="49432"/> to reach 162 <Attribute name="Agony Resistance"/>.

+For a temporary 15 <Attribute name="Agony Resistance"/> buff you can buy a <Item id="70596"/> and skip ahead of the suggested table below.
+We suggest to acquire most of the gear in fractals, however you of course can buy your gear in WvW or open world or any other place.

+---

+### Tier 1: max 17 <Attribute name="Agony Resistance"/>
+Requirement: Full exotic gear

+Homework:
+- Start working towards the accessories that you can buy with guild commendations
+- Save up relics to buy ascended rings
+- Alternatively buy Living World Season 3 Episode 3: A crack in the ice and fram <Item id="79899"/> for trinkets (or any other living story episode).

+---

+### Tier 2: max 61 <Attribute name="Agony Resistance"/>
+Acquire on your journey in T2:
+- 18 <Attribute name="Agony Resistance"/>: Two ascended accessories of your [build](/builds) of choice.
+Example: <Item id="39232" upgrades='49432'/> and <Item id="39233" upgrades='49432'/>
+- 36 <Attribute name="Agony Resistance"/>: By attuning ascended rings.
+Example: <Item id="75187" upgrades='49432,49432'/> and <Item id="74440" upgrades='49432,49432'/>
+- 9 <Attribute name="Agony Resistance"/>: Getting a back item such as: <Item id="79830" upgrades="49432"/>

+Homework:
+- Start leveling the profession for your armor class (Armorsmith, Leatherwork, Tailor) to 500.
+Use [gw2crafts.net](https://gw2crafts.net) for the cheapest leveling.

+---

+### Tier 3: max 106 <Attribute name="Agony Resistance"/>
+Acquire on your journey in T3:
+- You need 5 more <Item id="49432"/> to fit the maximum requirement of 106 <Attribute name="Agony Resistance"/>.
+- Suggestion: craft 4 ascended armor pieces and hope to get a <Item id="38024"/> to upgrade one of your rings to <Item id="75669" upgrades='49432,49432,49432'/>

+Homework:
+- Start leveling the profession that can craft your desired weapons to 500.
+Use [gw2crafts.net](https://gw2crafts.net) for the cheapest leveling.

+---

+### Tier 4: max 150 <Attribute name="Agony Resistance"/>
+Wrapping up:
+1) Finish your ascended armor
+2) Infuse your remaining ring(s)
+3) Craft ascended weapons
+4) Infuse your backpack

+Congratulations!
+Now you should have exactly 162 <Attribute name="Agony Resistance"/> and match the gear in our [builds](/builds) page.

+---